Record 9,180 new COVID-19 cases, ICU patients in Malaysia amid third nationwide lockdown

 READ: Malaysia's COVID-19 lockdown to be extended: PM Muhyiddin

-Dr Noor Hisham said 959 patients are in the intensive care unit, with 465 requiring respiratory support.
+Dr Noor Hisham said 959 patients were in the intensive care unit, with 465 requiring respiratory support.
 The country’s previous high of 952 critically ill patients was on Thursday.

 Malaysia previously reported a record 9,020 coronavirus cases on May 29, prompting stricter safety measures in certain states before a third nationwide lockdown was imposed on Jun 1.